TuringLang/docs/markdown/6_InfiniteMixtureModel.md

+---
-# Probabilistic Modelling using the Infinite Mixture Model
+title: Probabilistic Modelling using the Infinite Mixture Model
+permalink: /:collection/:name/
+---

 In many applications it is desirable to allow the model to adjust its complexity to the amount the data.
 Consider for example the task of assigning objects into clusters or groups.
 This task often involves the specification of the number of groups.
 However, often times it is not known beforehand how many groups exist.
 Moreover, in some applictions, e.g. modelling topics in text documents or grouping species, the number of examples per group is heavy tailed.
 This makes it impossible to predefine the number of groups and requiring the model to form new groups when data points from previously unseen groups are observed.